ouktlab/pyadintool/README.md

 Pyadintool is a pre-processing toolkit covering voice activity detection, recording, splitting and sending of audio stream.
 This toolkit has been developed as a simple python clone of [adintool](https://github.com/julius-speech/julius/blob/master/adintool/README.md) in [Julius](https://github.com/julius-speech/julius) Japanese ASR.
+This toolkit is developed mainly for academic research (easy to use) and example use.
+Note that coding standars, error handling, comments and so on in this toolkit are not suitable for joint development.

 ## Key Features ##
 ### Interface ###